A debt collector’s threat to sue you usually produces terror.

 Remember the idea of due process from high school civics?

 Due process assures that the threatened collection suit is not happening immediately.
 The threat is weeks, if not months, away.

-Due process, at its simplest form in a collection suit, means that you get legal notice and a right to contest the claim of any creditor before they take your property.unsecured creditor can take your wages or your assets is to file a lawsuit.
+So, the only way the average unsecured creditor can take your wages or your assets is to file a lawsuit.
 Then it must serve the complaint on you (there’s your notice) .
 And you get an opportunity to resist the suit by filing an answer.